 Due to its high humidity requirements, some growers consider aglaonema to be a greenhouse plant.
 It will do best in the warm, humid, and bright environment of a greenhouse, but can be successfully grown indoors by coming as close as possible to these conditions.

-The number one rule to remember with aglaonema is to keep it warm and moist.
+The number one rule to remember for aglaonema care is to keep it warm and moist.
 If you do, you will be rewarded with a long-lasting, stable houseplant that will not outgrow its pot anytime soon.
 It really is a great choice if you struggle with houseplants but want some colorful foliage around the house.